On March 13, Estonia built on its well-deserved title as the “digital nation” when it launched the online hackathon, Hack The Crisis Estonia.

 In the worst-case scenario, in Italy (where the virus spread so drastically, making it the first place outside Wuhan to issue a national lockdown), doctors were having to choose who lives and who dies, based entirely on the ventilators available.

-Ventit Breathing Apparatus hacked a solution to make sure doctors never have to make such a distressing decision again.
 “The apparatus adjusts existing resuscitation masks to provide a quick alternative to the machines”, says Garage48, one of the founders of Hack The Crisis Estonia.

-Perhaps the most impressing part of what the Estonian startup achieved is that “the system is designed in such a way that any engineer can take the blueprints and provide these machines to the hospitals near them” - Laur Läänemets
+"the system is designed in such a way that any engineer can take the blueprints and provide these machines to the hospitals near them” - Laur Läänemets

-Throughout the pandemic, over-flowing hospital rooms and limited resources called for medical volunteers to donate their time.
+Throughout the pandemic, overflowing hospital rooms and limited resources called for medical volunteers to donate their time.

-The problem was that there was no efficient way to do this, based on the volunteer\'s skills, competence and location—a time-consuming and nonsecure database seemed like the only feasible way to do that.
+The problem was that there was no efficient way to do this, based on the volunteer\'s skills, competence, and location—a time-consuming and nonsecure database seemed like the only feasible way to do that.

-Crisis leaders are then able to locate medical volunteers from within the platform and send out a call to action, which the volunteers can accept or reject.
-Those managing the crisis can see a clear overview of the volunteers that have joined the front line and the details of their service using a simple method that doesn’t overwhelm.
+Those managing the crisis can see a clear overview of the volunteers that have joined the front line and the details of their service using a simple method that doesn’t overwhelm them.

 If there’s one area of society the coronavirus turned upside down, it’s the workforce.